|Cream, white, black, multicolored

 Pyrenees Huskies who inherit the floppy ear trait are susceptible to infections, so it’s important to clean the ear out with cotton balls and warm water whenever their hair gets brushed.
 To prevent tartar buildup, this breed’s teeth should be brushed regularly.
 Alternatively, they can be offered a dental bone once a week or so.

 Pyrenees Huskies are typically a healthy mixed breed as long as they’re properly fed and well taken care of.
 Still, there are some health concerns that could develop over time, so owners can prepare by knowing about these issues ahead of time.

 Male vs Female

 Males are playful and their size makes them extraordinarily strong, so they should be supervised when playing with small dogs or around valuable items.
-Both males and females seem to drool a lot.
+Both male and female Great Pyrenees Husky mixes seem to drool a lot.
 Choosing a male or female to adopt should be based on family activity, existing pets, and access to training.

 Those who are looking for a high energy guard dog that can be effectively socialized and integrated into a multi-pet household should consider adopting a Pyrenees Husky.
 This is a loyal mixed breed that won’t let you down whether playing in the park or keeping an eye on your home while you’re away.
 Owners must be committed to training, companionship, and exercise, but the effort will produce an exemplary canine companion that will see their owners through the biggest adventures in life.